zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_tools_sbom_attest.md

       --identity-token string      identity token to use for certificate from fulcio --insecure-skip-verify       skip verifying fulcio certificat and the SCT (Signed Certificate Timestamp) (this should only be used for testing).
-      --key string                 path to the private key file to use for attestation (default "cosign.key") --no-upload                  do not upload the generated attestation --oidc-client-id string      OIDC client ID for application (default "sigstore") --oidc-issuer string         OIDC provider to be used to issue ID token (default "https://oauth2.sigstore.dev/auth")
+      --key string                 path to the private key file to use for attestation (default "cosign.key") --name string                set the name of the target being analyzed --no-upload                  do not upload the generated attestation --oidc-client-id string      OIDC client ID for application (default "sigstore") --oidc-issuer string         OIDC provider to be used to issue ID token (default "https://oauth2.sigstore.dev/auth")